nodesource/nsolid-gcp/README.md

 # N|Solid on GCP

 [Google Cloud Platform](https://cloud.google.com/) (GCP) lets you build and host applications and websites, store data, and analyze data on Google's scalable infrastructure.
-Deploy your [N|Solid](https://nodesource.com/products/nsolid) instances to the GCP for cloud access to the only Node.js platform built for mission-critical applications.
+Deploy your [N|Solid](https://nodesource.com/products/nsolid) instances to GCP for cloud access to the only Node.js platform built for mission-critical applications.

 ## Getting Started